 But are your learners?

-Online training is no different.
-Many of the same reasons that might have made it a challenge to get your organization to adopt an online program hold true with your learners.
 Perhaps they fear technology.
 Or they don’t have access to the right equipment.
+They feel unmotivated.
 They might lack even the most rudimentary skills for working online.
 Additionally, some people just have a learning style that doesn’t mesh with what your course offers.

 Online Learning Readiness Assessment